GoogleCloudPlatform/cloud-code-intellij/README.md

 ## Prerequisites and required dependencies

 This plugin uses familiar Kubernetes and container tools to bring you a rich Kubernetes experience in IntelliJ and other JetBrains IDEs.
-At the minimum, the following tools are expected to be installed and setup on your system and available in the system path:
+The following tools are expected to be installed and setup on your system and available in the system path:

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for working with Kubernetes clusters and managing Kubernetes deployments.
 * [Skaffold](https://skaffold.dev/docs/getting-started/) to support continuous development on a Kubernetes cluster, smart image building and tagging, and an array of supported deployment and build types.